interactwith/docs/docs/tutorials/node-minting/overview.md

 ---

-# Overview
+# Before start

 In this tutorial, you will learn how to mint your first NFT using Minter API.
-You will mint an NFT on the Ethereum network.
-After minting you will need to track the NFT movement on the blockchain.
-You will use the [EventEmitter API](/docs/api/event-emitters) to track the events.
+You will mint an NFT on the Goerli network.
+After minting you will need to track the NFT movement on the blockchain using [EventEmitter API](/docs/api/getting-started/event-emitters).

+## Legenda

+We will imagine that we are creating some kind of a game.
+In this game, we have items that can be minted to an NFT.

 ## Prerequisites